vippsas/vipps-developers/contact.md

 Please send separate emails for each problem.
 If you send an email about a new problem by replying to an old issue, it may delay our response.
+If you reply to an old issue that has been closes, we will not see the reply.

 ## Can I call you?

 Nope.
-We do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone.
-Most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We do sometimes set up Slack channels for customers, so you can request that if you expect to be contacting us a lot.
+We do not have a phone number, and we do not have the capacity to help 1:1 on phone.
+Most cases involve information that needs to be in written form, such as ids, API requests/responses, etc.

+We do sometimes set up Slack channels for customers, so you can request that if you expect to be contacting us a lot.

 ## Can we have a meeting?